 U.S. Interstate Highway System Cost & Benefit

-The Interstate Highway System has provided tens of thousands of government-sponsored jobs over the decades and has lead to much of the growth of the countries entire economic system.
+The Interstate Highway System has provided tens of thousands of government-sponsored jobs over the decades.
+It’s lead to much of the growth of the countries entire economic system.

-Prior to the Interstate Highway System, America revolved around the rails.
-Rails were much more widely used to transport goods and people around the country.
-Subsidies to the highway system eventually lead to the somewhat sorry state of our current rail system.
 Look to Europe for an example of a system still capable of using a modicum of transportation techniques across a fairly large distance.
 The highway system was vital to the culture and development of the US.
-However, I believe that a slightly more balanced development of the highway system alongside the rail system could have lead to a strong, less car-dependent country.

 Vietnam War Cost & Benefit

 It’s a bit hard to describe the gains from the Vietnam War as we certainly lost many brave souls in the conflict.

 U.S. Economic Stabilization (2008 Recession) Cost & Benefit

-With the country facing a dire recession, this government has taken a much more hands-on approach.
-A variety of bailout-related acts have been passed in an attempt to stabilize the country’s weakening economy.
+With the country facing a dire recession, modern government has taken a much more hands-on approach.
+A variety of bailout-related acts were passed in an attempt to stabilize the country’s weakening economy.